Brandon Ingram: New Orleans Pelicans (2019–2025)

-Toronto Raptors (2025–present)
+Toronto Raptors (2025–2026)

 On February 6, 2025, Ingram was traded to the Toronto Raptors in exchange for guard-forward Bruce Brown, center Kelly Olynyk, a 2026 first-round draft pick (via Indiana) and a 2031 second-round draft pick.
 On February 12, he signed a 3-year, $120 million contract extension with the team.
 On April 9, before ever being able to suit up for the franchise, he was officially shut down for the season following a PRP injection in his ankle to aid in his recovery.

-In November 2025, Ingram was fined $25,000 by the NBA for an incident during a game against the Philadelphia 76ers.
+On November 13, 2025, Ingram was fined $25,000 by the NBA for an incident during a game against the Philadelphia 76ers.
 After being called for a foul, he was subbed out.
 He threw a water bottle to the floor, which accidentally hit a game attendant and Ingram was assessed for a technical foul.

+On February 10, 2026, Ingram was named as an All-Star for the second time in his career, replacing the injured Stephen Curry.

+During the second quarter of Game 5 on April 29, 2026, Ingram re-aggravated a right heel injury and was forced to exit the game after playing only 11 minutes.
+On May 8, 2026, Ingram underwent right heel surgery.

+Los Angeles Clippers (2026–present)

+On July 2, 2026, Toronto agreed to trade Ingram to the Los Angeles Clippers as part of a deal that would bring Kawhi Leonard back to the Raptors.
+However, due to the NBA's investigation into Leonard and the Clippers for salary cap circumvention, the trade could not be processed immediately.
+On September 14, 2026, Ingram was officially traded to the Clippers along with Gradey Dick, their 2031 and 2033 1st round picks, 2030 and 2033 2nd round picks, and a 2027 1st round pick swap to the Clippers in exchange for Leonard.

 National team career

 Ingram was selected to the 2016 U.S. select team, which trained with the 2016 U.S. Olympic basketball team.
 He was also a member of the United States national team that competed in the 2023 FIBA Basketball World Cup, finishing fourth overall.